 So trading Bitcoin is just like trading stocks and shares.
 You buy them when they are low and sell them when they are high, therefore making yourself a profit.
 This is also known as day trading.
 This video explains trading in much more details so for anyone looking at trading Bitcoin I would recommend taking a look.

-And that is my run down of the basics of Bitcoin.
+And that is my rundown of the basics of Bitcoin.
 I hope this has cleared things up for some of you who have been wondering what all the fuss was about.
 Over all I think it’s a great investment and if you plan on just sitting on it the chances are you will make money.
-But as with everything there is risk involved and of course the market could crash.
+But as with everything there is risk involved and of course, the market could crash.
 Anything is possible.
-I recommend you do your own reseach before investing any money and try and get your head around how it all works.
+I recommend you do your own research before investing any money and try and get your head around how it all works.
+You can take some great courses on bitcoin here.
 I hope this has helped!